 Free options; paid services start at around $20

 Free options; paid services start at around $15 per agent

 Moderate to lengthy

-(requires training and protocols)
+(requires human resource, training, and protocols)

 Ease of Setup & Use

 The Difference Between Chatbot vs Live Chat

 The key difference between chatbot vs live chat lies in who is handling the conversation.
 Live chat involves real-life sales or customer support representatives taking inquiries and processing orders in real time.
 On the other hand, chatbots are AI applications that automatically respond to customer queries without human interaction.

 Maximizing chat technology helps businesses save money and resources while improving customer relations.
 Both solutions aim to facilitate rapid, contactless support but operate differently.
 Live chat excels in tailored human interaction, while bots are great for speedy service delivery.

 Chatbots use machine learning systems that provide predefined responses or pre-programmed scripts.
 It responds instantly to inquiries and makes personalized product suggestions based on their profile and purchase history.
 They provide information and process simple tasks without needing human intervention.
 It doesn’t require any action from your customers, like downloading and installing software.